Yangzhou: Imperial China

 In 1280, during the Yuan, Yangzhou was the site of a massive gunpowder explosion when the bomb warehouse of the Weiyang arsenal accidentally caught fire.
 The blast killed over a hundred guards, hurled debris from buildings into the air that landed 10 li away, and could be felt 100 li.
 Marco Polo claimed to have served Kubilai Khan in Yangzhou shortly thereafter, variously placed at 1282–1285 or 1282–1287.
 Although some versions of Polo's memoirs imply that he was the governor of Yangzhou, it is more likely that he was an official in the salt industry if he was employed there at all.
 Surviving Chinese texts do not mention him at all.
-It is well documented, however, that Kublai Khan trusted foreigners more than Chinese/Han subjects in internal affairs and the discovery of the 1342 tomb of Katarina Vilioni, member of an Italian trading family in Yangzhou, does, however, suggest the existence of an Italian community in the city in the 14th century.
+It is well documented, however, that Kublai Khan trusted foreigners more than Chinese/Han subjects in internal affairs and the discovery of the 1342 tomb of Caterina Vilioni, member of an Italian trading family in Yangzhou, does, however, suggest the existence of an Italian community in the city in the 14th century.
 Moreover, both in The Travels of Marco Polo and in the History of Yuan there is documentation about a Nestorian Christian who funded two churches in China during the three years he served as an official of the emperor.
 This functionary is named "Mar Sarchis" by Marco Polo and "Ma Xuelijisi" in the History of Yuan.
 This person served as a supervisor in the prefecture of Zhenjiang.
 Arabic inscriptions during the 13th and 14th centuries similarly indicate a revival of the Muslim community.

 During the Ming dynasty (1368–1644) until the 19th century Yangzhou acted as a major trade exchange center for salt (a government regulated commodity), rice, and silk.
 The Ming were largely responsible for building the city as it now stands and surrounding it with 9 km of walls, in part as protection against Wokou raids.

 There was a Hui or Chinese Muslim community in Yangzhou during the Yuan, Ming and Qing dynasties with historic mosques like Crane Mosque and the tomb of Sayyid Puhaddin.

 A late Qing artist conception of the Yangzhou massacre.